meshesha/VisualFormMaker/README.md

     - apache: [Steps for configuring Laravel on Apache HTTP Server](https://phpraxis.wordpress.com/2016/08/02/steps-for-configuring-laravel-on-apache-http-server/)

 * setup database server and create database called 'visualformmaker'.
-    - note: this step is optional in MySQL.
+    - note: this step is optional in MySQL and sqlite.
 * open web browser and go to to application link (e.g.: http://localhost/visualformmaker).
 * start installation process.